On this page

 You can start a company while retaining your unemployment benefit.

-You can take out voluntary insurance with the UWV.
-In that case, you will receive a benefit if, for example, you become ill or unfit for work.
-You can also take out voluntary insurance against a number of other business risks.
+You can take out voluntary insurance with the UWV, so that if you become ill or unfit for work, you will receive sickness or occupational disability benefit.
+You can also take out voluntary insurance against a number of other business risks privately, for example liability insurance.

 As a self-employed professional you cannot claim employees’ insurances.
 However, you can claim national insurances (such as the General Old Age Pensions Act (AOW).